 Anybody can experience a food coma.
 However, food comas tend to be more common among obese people than lean people, according to a 2018 study in Molecular Metabolism.

-Scientists haven’t determined exactly why food comas happen.
-That’s partly because there isn’t a ton of research around them, but also because people respond to food in different ways.
+Scientists haven’t cracked the food coma mystery yet—probably because there’s not a ton of research on it, and people react to food in wildly different ways.

-Your dad might need a nap after every meal while you can devour an entire Thanksgiving dinner without your energy levels being affected at all.
+Your dad might need a nap after every meal, while you can obliterate an entire Thanksgiving dinner and still be down for a game of pickup basketball.

 Consuming a large amount of food taxes your digestive system.
 Your body expends a lot of energy breaking everything down and absorbing nutrients, which can wear you out.